Cetiosaurus | The Whale Dinosaur from the Middle Jurassic

 A grayscale illustration of a Cetiosaurus, a large, long-necked sauropod dinosaur from the Jurassic period.
 The dinosaur is depicted in a side profile, showcasing its massive, pillar-like legs, long neck, and tail.
 Its body is robust and muscular, emphasizing its herbivorous nature and formidable size.

-In terms of taxonomy, the Cetiosaurus belongs to the Sauropoda group, specifically the Cetiosauridae family.
+In terms of taxonomy, Cetiosaurus belongs to the Sauropoda group, specifically the Cetiosauridae family.
 Its type species is Cetiosaurus oxoniensis.
-There are also several subspecies, including Cetiosaurus brevis, Cetiosaurus mogrebiensis, and Cetiosaurus philippsii.
-The timeline of this dinosaur is situated in the Middle Jurassic period, specifically from the Late Bajocian to Late Barremian epochs.
+There are also several subspecies, namely Cetiosaurus brevis, Cetiosaurus mogrebiensis, and Cetiosaurus philippsii.

 Discovery & Fossil Evidence

-Since that initial discovery, numerous other fossils have been found, providing us with a wealth of information about this dinosaur.
-These fossils include a variety of bones and skeletal fragments, which have helped paleontologists piece together a comprehensive picture of its physical characteristics and habits.
+Since that initial discovery, numerous other fossils have been found in the UK, France, Spain and Morocco.
+Together the finds have provided us with a wealth of information about this dinosaur.
+The fossils include a variety of bones and skeletal fragments, which have helped paleontologists piece together a comprehensive picture of its physical characteristics and habits.

 A mounted skeleton of a Cetiosaurus on display in a museum.
 The skeletal structure is prominently showcased, highlighting the long neck, robust body, and massive legs of the dinosaur.
 The Cetiosaurus skeleton stands upright in a well-lit exhibit hall, with other dinosaur skeletons visible in the background.